astronomy-commons/lsdb/docs/tutorials/dask-messages-guide.rst

 It's calling it "unmanaged" memory.

 .. code-block:: output
+    :class: no-copybutton

     2025-07-24 11:13:02,660 - distributed.worker.memory - WARNING - Unmanaged memory use is high.
 This may indicate a memory leak or the memory may not be released to the OS; see https://distributed.dask.org/en/latest/worker-memory.html#memory-not-released-back-to-the-os for more information. -- Unmanaged memory: 1.31 GiB -- Worker memory limit: 1.86 GiB

 And yet: giving your workers more memory often clears this up.